jciurc/interview-scheduler/README.md

 - The (external) Scheduler API database data can be reset by visiting `http://localhost:8001/api/debug/reset`
 - The Scheduler API can intentionally fail requests by running it with `npm run error`
 - A test environment for the Scheduler API can be run with `NODE_ENV=test npm start` - this is used for Cypress E2E testing
+- Cypress may need an external server to be running (such as X-Server on WSL Machines)
 - More instructions for Scheduler API can be found here: https://github.com/lighthouse-labs/scheduler-api